On-prem remote coding agents

 Set up KVM

-sudo apt install qemu qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils libguestfs-tools genisoimage virtinst libosinfo-bin
+sudo apt install qemu qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils libguestfs-tools genisoimage virtinst libosinfo-bin- Add user permissions

 sudo usermod -aG libvirt sysadmin